AndreaRene/Peace-Of-Mind_V2/README.md

   [![Bugs](https://img.shields.io/github/issues/Lawhornmatt/RecipeIO/bug.svg)](https://github.com/AndreaRene/Peace-Of-Mind_V2/issues)

-<p style="color:blue">Peace of Mind is a website that will allow anyone with a need to connect to others regarding mental health and support.
-We provide a safe space for everyone to discuss their feelings without fear of retaliation.*</p>
+<p style="color:green;background:orange;font-weight:bold">Peace of Mind is a website that will allow anyone with a need to connect to others regarding mental health and support.
+We provide a safe space for everyone to discuss their feelings without fear of retaliation.</p>

 ## Table of Contents